 (b) In relation to the Cyprus Branch

 i.
-Name and Address of at least one person who is ordinarily resident in Cyprus authorised to accept on behalf of the company any notices served to the company (authorised representative);
+Name and Address of at least one person who is ordinarily resident in Cyprus authorized to accept on behalf of the company any notices served to the company (authorized representative);

 ii.
 Details of the registered office address in Cyprus;

 iii.
 Name of the branch office is the same of the overseas company unless provide a different name for the branch office.